6606P - Student Conduct on Buses Procedure

 - Serious Bus Rule Violation: May result in immediate suspension of bus riding privileges for a minimum of five (5) school days suspension, or for the balance of the semester or school year.

-- Suspension may begin at the end of the school day during which the misconduct In other words, the student transported to school will be returned to his regular stop.
+- Suspension may begin at the end of the school day during which the misconduct In other words, the student transported to school will be returned to their regular stop.

 - If a student is suspended for misconduct on either a morning or afternoon bus, the suspension may apply to all buses.
 (A suspended bus student may ride a field trip bus with the principal's or director of transportation's permission and assigned seating on the field trip bus.)